With Petrobras in the crosshairs, Lira's ally proposes a tax of up to 20% for large companies

 Proposal is to expand the rate to up to 20%, which today is 9%

-According to the project by deputy Hugo Leal (PSD-RJ), the greater the profit, the greater the taxation, regardless of the economic sector, with a progressive table for the collection of the Social Contribution on Net Income (CSLL).
+According to the project of deputy Hugo Leal, (PSD-RJ), the greater the profit, the greater the taxation, regardless of the economic sector, with a progressive table for the collection of the Social Contribution on Net Income (CSLL).
 Companies with profits between R$10 billion and R$29.9 billion will pay 15%; and companies with net income above R$ 30 billion per year, 20%.

 Today, the CSLL rate is 9%, but some sectors have different taxation.
 This is the case for banks and insurance companies.
 Banks pay 21%; the rate for non-banking financial institutions is 16%.